-We booked tickets for Bogota, Colombia in December, my huge question was: what do I pack?
-Fortunately, we have friends living and working in Colombia (shout out to Narcos Season 1!).
+We were heading for Colombia in December, and my huge question was: what to pack for Bogota?
+Fortunately, we have friends who’ve been living and working in Colombia for a couple years (shout out to Narcos!).
 So we reached out to them to get some tips on what to pack for Bogota in December.
-Although some of these tips will work for any time of year!
+Although most of these tips will work for any time of year!

 Here are the super-helpful tips from our friend and fabulous Colombian chica Shelly…